 See Eleven Whitney Works outdoors, Across the Country

-People throughout the United States have voted for the works of American art they most want to see installed in Art Everywhere US, the initiative that will transform billboards, bus shelters, subway platforms and more into a free, open-air art gallery across the country.
+People throughout the United States have voted for the works of American art they most want to see installed in Art Everywhere US, the initiative that transforms billboards, bus shelters, subway platforms and more into a free, open-air art gallery across the country.

-A nationwide celebration of America’s artistic legacy, Art Everywhere US will begin on August 4, 2014, with a launch event in New York’s Times Square, where digital billboards will display all 58 of the selected artworks.
-For the subsequent four weeks, through August 31, Art Everywhere US will be installed on as many as 50,000 displays, both static and digital, in all 50 states.
+A nationwide celebration of America’s artistic legacy, Art Everywhere US launched on August 4, 2014 with an event in New York’s Times Square, where digital billboards displayed all 58 of the selected artworks.
+Through August 31, Art Everywhere US will be installed on as many as 50,000 displays, both static and digital, in all 50 states.

-The full list of 58 selected artworks will be officially presented to civic leaders at an event on Saturday, June 21, in Dallas, at the annual meeting of the United States Conference of Mayors.
+The full list of 58 selected artworks was officially presented to civic leaders at an event on Saturday, June 21, in Dallas, at the annual meeting of the United States Conference of Mayors.